OpenMW/openmw/README.txt

   file format.

 - Dmitry Marakasov for testing and porting to FreeBSD.
 - Bastien Jansen for testing on 64 bit linux.
 - Chris Robinson for OpenAL and MP3 support
+- Jacob Essex for landscape code (still in progress)

-- Various others for testing, ideas and patches
+- Many others for testing, ideas and patches